DATA-BACKED GUIDE · UPDATED JULY 2026

 How much more does an emergency caesarean cost than a planned one?

 It varies by practice, but emergencies carry out-of-hours call-out fees, urgent anaesthetic and extra staffing that a planned daytime procedure avoids.
-That premium can add a substantial amount, which is why the real prices below separate the two.
+That premium can add a substantial amount to the bill, which is why the real prices below list planned and emergency cases separately rather than blending them into one figure.

 Can I always plan a caesarean in advance?

 Not always.
-Some are genuinely unpredictable, but knowing the due date, the breed's history and the early warning signs gives you the best chance of arranging a planned procedure rather than an emergency dash.
+Some labours turn to complications with no real warning.
+But knowing the due date, understanding the breed's history with whelping and watching for early warning signs gives you the best chance of arranging a planned procedure rather than an emergency dash in the middle of the night.

 Should I use my normal vet or an emergency clinic for a caesarean?

-During the day your usual practice is typically the cheaper route.
-Overnight you may be directed to an out-of-hours vet, whose fees are structured differently.
-Ask both about their caesarean pricing before the situation arises.
+During the day your usual practice is typically the cheaper route, since you are already inside their normal working hours and pricing.
+Overnight you may be directed to a separate out-of-hours vet, whose fees are structured differently and usually higher.
+Ask both about their caesarean pricing before the situation arises, not while you are already in the car.